-Massachusetts Health Care Proxy ssachusetts Health Care Provy Wassachuseus Hearth Care Hoxy // 1.
+Massachusetts Health Care Proxy ssachusetts Health Care Provy Wassachusetts Health Care Hoxy // 1.
 I, Address: 2 appoint the following person to be my Health on my behalf.
-This authority becomes effective n Care Agent with the authority to make health ve if my attending physician determines in wr h care decisions myself, according to Chapto n care decisions riting that I lack Address: ;; 3.
-My Alternate Health Care Agent If my Agent is not available, willing or comp etent, or not expected to make a timely decision on, I appoint: Name: Address: Phone(s):;; ;; 4.
-My Health Care Agent's Authority I authorize my Health Care Agent to make choices, values and beliefs if known, and in the same rights I have to the use and disclosu by the Health Insurance Portability and Photocopies of this Health Care Proxy have t health care decisions based on his or her ass my best interest if not known.
-I give my Hear of my health information and medical record Accountability Act of 1996 (HIPAA), 42 he same force and effect as the original. sessment of my 5.
+This authority becomes effecti h Care Agent with the authority to make health ive if my attending physician determines in wrth care decisions myself, according to Chapte n care decisions iting that I lack - Address: Address: 3.
+My Alternate Health Care Agent If my Agent is not available, willing or comp petent, or not expected to make a timely decision on, I appoint: Name: Address: Phone(s):; ;; 4.
+My Health Care Agent's Authority I authorize my Health Care Agent to make choices, values and beliefs if known, and in the same rights I have to the use and disclosure by the Health Insurance Portability and Photocopies of this Health Care Proxy have t C eessment of my alth Care Agent rds as governed 5.
 Signature and Date.
-I sign my name and o date this Health Care Proxy in the presence of SIGNED • • 6.
-Witness Statement and Signature We, the undersigned, have witnessed the sign DATE ning of this document by or at the direction of a least 18 years old, of sound mind and under n the signatory 6.
-Witness Statement and Signature We, the undersigned, have witnessed the sign above and state the signatory appears to be at DATE the signatory no constraint or 6.
+I sign my name and data this Haalth Cara Drays, in the presence of date this Health Care Floxy in the presence of SIGNED 6.
+Witness Statement and Signature We, the undersigned, have witnessed the sign ning of this document by or at the direction of t least 18 years old, of sound mind and under n two witnesses.
+6. Witness Statement and Signature We, the undersigned, have witnessed the signatory appears to be at DATE two witnesses. the signatory and constraint or 6.
 Witness Statement and Signature We, the undersigned, have witnessed the sign above and state the signatory appears to be at undue influence.
-Neither of us is the health ca Witness One DATE the signatory no constraint or 6.
+Neither of us is the health c Witness One ning of this document by or at the direction of at least 18 years old, of sound mind and under nare agent or alternate agent.
+Witness Two Signed: two witnesses. the signatory occurrent or 6.
 Witness Statement and Signature We, the undersigned, have witnessed the signatory appears to be at undue influence.
-Neither of us is the health ca Witness One Signed: DATE the signatory no constraint or 6.
-Witness Statement and Signature We, the undersigned, have witnessed the sign above and state the signatory appears to be at undue influence.
-Neither of us is the health ca Witness One Signed: Print Name: DATE the signatory no constraint or 6.
-Witness Statement and Signature We, the undersigned, have witnessed the sign above and state the signatory appears to be at undue influence.
-Neither of us is the health ca Witness One Signed: Print Name: Date: 7.
-Health Care Agent Statement (Optional) DATE the signatory no constraint or in a Personal Directive.
+Neither of us is the health c Witness One Signed: ning of this document by or at the direction of at least 18 years old, of sound mind and under mare agent or alternate agent.
+Witness Two Signed: Print Name: two witnesses. the signatory no constraint or 6.
+Witness Statement and Signature We, the undersigned, have witnessed the signatory appears to be at undue influence.
+Neither of us is the health c Witness One Signed: Print Name: ning of this document by or at the direction of t least 18 years old, of sound mind and under nare agent or alternate agent.
+Witness Two Signed: Print Name: Date: two witnesses. the signatory no constraint or 6.
+Witness Statement and Signature We, the undersigned, have witnessed the signatory appears to be at undue influence.
+Neither of us is the health c Witness One Signed: Print Name: Date: 7.
+Health Care Agent Statement (Optional) ning of this document by or at the direction of t least 18 years old, of sound mind and under nare agent or alternate agent.
+Witness Two Signed: Print Name: Date: two witnesses. the signatory no constraint or